isthari/hq-reporter-chromium/docs/testing/writing_web_tests.md

 [rebaselining tools](./web_test_expectations.md).

-Text baselines for `testharness.js` should be avoided, as having a text baseline associated with a `testharness.js` indicates the presence of a bug.
+Text baselines for `testharness.js` should be avoided, as having a text baseline associated with a `testharness.js` test usually indicates the presence of a bug.
 For this reason, CLs that add text baselines must include a [crbug.com](https://crbug.com) link for an issue tracking the removal of the text expectations.